mr-month/dotfiles/README.md

 Solution is to have the "real" files in here and symlink to it from `HOME` directory.

 # Some decisions, context, &hellip; for my future self's reference

+## different URL for `fetch` and `push`
+It is possible to configure `git` to use different URL for `fetch` and `push` with the same remote.
+Documentation recommends that both URLs point to the same location (otherwise different remote should be used).
+This way we can have `https://github...` for unauthenticated "read-only" updates and `git@github...` for pushing new updates using password-protected SSH key authentication.

 ## i3 is dead, long live AwesomeWM
 For some time I had been questioning my earlier decision to go with Awesome WM as my first tiling window manager instead of trying the simpler i3.
 With new setup (and consequent ability to "do it